Deinocheirus: Diet

 The distinct shape of the skull shows that Deinocheirus had a more specialised diet than other ornithomimosaurs.
 The beak was similar to that of ducks, which indicates it may have likewise foraged in water, or browsed near the ground like some sauropods and hadrosaurs.
 The attachment sites for the muscles that open and close the jaws were very small in comparison to the size of the skull, which indicates Deinocheirus had a weak bite force.
 The skull was likely adapted for cropping soft understorey or water vegetation.
 The depth of the lower jaw indicates the presence of a large tongue, which could have assisted the animal in sucking in food material obtained with the broad beak when foraging on the bottom of freshwater bodies.

-More than 1,400 gastroliths (stomach stones, 8 to 87 mm in size) were found among the ribs and gastralia of specimen MPC-D100/127.
+More than 1,400 gastroliths (stomach stones, 8 to 87mm in size) were found among the ribs and gastralia of specimen MPC-D100/127.
 The ratio of gastrolith mass to total weight, 0.0022, supports the theory that these gastroliths helped the toothless animals in grinding their food.
 Features such as the presence of a beak and a U-shaped, downturned jaw, are indicators of facultative (optional) herbivory among coelurosaurian theropods.
 In spite of these features, fish vertebrae and scales were also found among the gastroliths, which suggests that it was an omnivore.
 Ornithomimosaurs in general are thought to have fed on both plants and small animals.

-David J. Button and Zanno found in 2019 herbivorous dinosaurs mainly followed two distinct modes of feeding, either processing food in the gut—characterized by gracile skulls and low bite forces—or the mouth, characterized by features associated with extensive processing.
+David J. Button and Zanno found in 2019 herbivorous dinosaurs mainly followed two distinct modes of feeding, either processing food in the gut – characterized by gracile skulls and low bite forces – or the mouth, characterized by features associated with extensive processing.
 Deinocheirus, along with ornithomimid ornithomimosaurs, diplodocoid and titanosaur sauropods, Segnosaurus, and caenagnathids, was found to be in the former category.
 These researchers suggested that deinocheirids and ornithomimid ornithomimosaurians such as Gallimimus had invaded these niches separately, convergently achieving relatively large sizes.
 Advantages from large body mass in herbivores include increased intake rate of food and fasting resistance, and these trends may therefore indicate that deinocheirids and ornithomimids were more herbivorous than other ornithomimosaurians.
-They cautioned that the correlations between body mass and body mass were not simple, and that there was no directional trend towards increased mass seen in the clade.
-Furthermore, the diet of most ornithomimosaurians is poorly known, and Deinocheirus appears to have been at least opportunistically omnivorous.
+They cautioned that the correlations between body mass and body mass were not simple, and that there was no directional trend toward increased mass seen in the clade.
+Furthermore, the diet of most ornithomimosaurians is poorly-known, and Deinocheirus appears to have been at least opportunistically omnivorous.